-- Students can only be in the lab when a graduate teaching assistant (GTA), faculty member, or staff member is present. - Students should be professional at all times in the lab. - Food and drinks are not allowed in the lab at any time. - When leaving the bench, turn off all lab equipment and unplug soldering irons. - When leaving the bench, make sure that all cables, tools, and soldering equipment are properly stored in the correct location. - Please ensure that the lab is kept in a neat and tidy manner. - Please pick up any loose wires or parts on the bench and floor before leaving the lab.
+- Students can only be in the lab when a graduate teaching assistant (GTA), faculty member, or staff member is present. - Students should be professional at all times in the lab. - Food and drinks are not allowed in the lab at any time. - When leaving the lab, all work surfaces and floors should be clear of breadboards, cables, wires, and tools prior to leaving. - When leaving the bench, turn off all lab equipment and unplug soldering irons. - When leaving the bench, make sure that all cables, tools, and soldering equipment are properly stored in the correct location. - Please ensure that the lab is kept in a neat and tidy manner. - Please pick up any loose wires or parts on the bench and floor before leaving the lab.
 There is a push broom and dust pan in both rooms. - Note any hazards observed in the lab to the GTA, faculty, or staff member immediately. - For test equipment incorporating multi-language menus, such as oscilloscopes, please return the language to English before leaving the bench. - When returning parts that are not consumables, make certain that the parts are returned to the correct drawer.
-If you are not certain, please leave them with the GTA, faculty member, or staff member. - Students should store backpacks and similar items in a way that does not create a trip hazard to others.
+If you are not certain, please leave them with the GTA, faculty member, or staff member.

+• Students should store backpacks and similar items in a way that does not create a trip hazard to others.